Bike Room Frequently Asked Questions (FAQ)

 - I signed up and paid, now what?

-In order to encourage people to bicycle, Fairfax County is making improvements to bicycle parking countywide at our park and rides, Virginia Railway Express (VRE) Stations, our transit hubs, and the new Silver Line stations.
-The Wiehle-Reston East Station incorporates Fairfax County's first enclosed, secure bicycle parking facility.
-Modeled after WMATA's Bike & Ride concept, the bike room provides over 200 bicycle parking spaces located adjacent to the station's bus platform and kiss and ride area.
+In order to encourage people to bicycle, Fairfax County is making improvements to bicycle parking countywide at our park and rides, Virginia Railway Express (VRE) Stations, our transit hubs, and Silver Line stations.
+Bike rooms are enclosed, secure bicycle parking facilities.
+Modeled after WMATA's Bike & Ride concept, bike rooms provides bicycle parking spaces located adjacent to the station's bus platform and kiss and ride area.
 Members will be able to access the room 24 hours-a-day, 7 days-a-week.
-This bike room is equipped with both vertical (space-saver style) racks, our standard floor mounted inverted "U" racks, an area designated for oversized bicycles, two fix-it stations with an air pump, and benches (just in case you need a rest or to change your shoes).
+Bike rooms are equipped with both vertical (space-saver style) racks, our standard floor mounted inverted "U" racks, an area designated for oversized bicycles, two fix-it stations with an air pump, and benches (just in case you need a rest or to change your shoes).

 First, you'll need to complete an application form, sign a member's agreement, and submit payment.
 Start by contacting the Fairfax County Department of Transportation (FCDOT) Bicycle Program and requesting a membership package.

 Cheaper than a Segway tour around the Capital!
 Fairfax County offers both half-year and annual memberships.
-Yearly membership rates are $60, plus a $15 one-time, non-refundable processing fee.
+The normal yearly membership rates are $60, plus a $15 one-time, non-refundable processing fee.
 The six-month membership is $40 plus a $15 one-time, non-refundable processing fee.
+See the Stringfellow Park and Ride Bicycle Room page for special rates through August 1, 2016.

 Your membership gets you one electronic access device (key fob) and three registration decals.
 The key fob resembles a small coin, and can be carried on your keychain.
 Every time you use the bike room you will need to swipe your key fob in front of the reader at the front door and voilà…you're in.
 Once you're in, find a rack and lock your bike.
 Voilà…you're done!